pollfish/docs/offerwall.md

 <h1>Offerwall - How it works</h1>

-With Pollfish Offerwall solution, users can choose and complete multiple surveys, gettting rewarded for their opinions.
+With Pollfish Offerwall solution, users can choose and complete multiple surveys and get rewarded for their opinions.
 The flow that a user has to follow while using the Offerwall is as described below:

 <h3>1.
 Unlocking Surveys</h3>

 Users in order to be able to participate to surveys on the very first time the will get introduced to the platform they will have to answer a small set of Demographic questions to unlock surveys.
-After all demographic questions are filled users can start completing surveys from clients.
+After all demographic questions are filled users can start completing surveys.

+| **Note: If a publisher knows the demographic info of the users, those info can be passed during initialization in code and skip those questions from being rendered to the user

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/unlock_screens.png" width="500" height="auto"/>